Blue Checkmark: Twitter rolls out new verification process within accounts | Venture

 - Activists, organizers, and other influential individuals

-Along with the eligibility criteria, accounts must be complete, which means you have a profile name, a profile image, a confirmed email address or a phone number.
+Along with the eligibility criteria, accounts must be complete, which means you have a profile name, a profile image, and a confirmed email address or phone number.

 Accounts must also be active within the last six months and “have a record of adherence to the Twitter Rules.”

-And the company’s rollout also including a verification application directly in your Account Settings tab.
+And the company’s rollout also includes a verification application directly in your Account Settings tab.
 The gradual rollout will ensure that they can review applications in a timely manner, according to Twitter.

 “We know that the current verification policy may not represent all of the people who should be eligible to be verified on Twitter, so we’re planning to introduce more categories later this year, such as those for scientists, academics, and religious leaders,” said the tech giant.

 Having a large number of followers doesn’t mean Twitter will automatically verify your account.
-In fact, it is one of the misconceptions Twitter Canada has seen over the years.
+In fact, it is one of the misconceptions that Twitter has seen over the years.

-According to Cam Gordon at Twitter Canada, other misconceptions include: Verification is not something you can purchase; Tweeting at Jack Dorsey, Twitter Support or Twitter Canada is not a path to verification’ There is not a verification referral program; petitions and other crowdsourcing techniques are not a path to verification.

-Earlier this year, Twitter announced it is building its first Canadian engineering hub based out of the Toronto office, adding dozens of new members to the team.